espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/project-configuration.rst

 To allow the user to have multiple configurations for the same project, the user can define several settings to produce different build results.
 For example, take a look at the `Multiple configuration tutorial <multiple_config>`_ which uses the ESP-IDF CMake build system `multi_config <https://github.com/espressif/esp-idf/tree/master/examples/build_system/cmake/multi_config>`_ example.

+1. Click menu **View** > **Command Palette...**
-Use the **ESP-IDF: Open Project Configuration** to manage the project configuration profiles to record the following settings for each configuration:
+2. Type **ESP-IDF: Open Project Configuration** and select the command.
+3. This will launch a Project configuration wizard to manage the project configuration profiles to record the following settings for each configuration:

 - **idf.cmakeCompilerArgs**
 - **idf.ninjaArgs**